 If you are looking for family-friendly museums in Dublin, you may also like my post about Dublinia, the museum devoted to the history of Dublin city and its Norman and Viking past.

-The Natural History Museum of Dublin
+The Natural History Museum of Dublin with kids: practical info

 - Location: Merrion Square, Dublin city centre, beside the Government Buildings